 Runo Isaksen is a Norwegian author and journalist.
-He has published six novels in Norwegian, and his seventh is due in June 2021.
+He has published eight acclaimed novels in Norwegian.

 In addition, he has published one non-fiction book that was translated to English and published in the US: Literature and War: Conversations with Israeli and Palestinian Writers.
 In this book, the region’s most original voices reflect on the relationship between literature and war, and allow us new insight into the human side of the Israeli-Palestinian crisis.

 The book can be purchased on Amazon and competing booksellers online.

 «Runo Isaksen’s book is unique in its ability to make us understand without judging, to connect emotionally without patronizing, and to make some sharp and lucid sense from one of the most obscure and strange regions in the world.
 His book should be on the reading list of any person who wants to transcend clichés and seeks to find the real people who live and ache in the Middle East.» Etgar Keret